HIV Symptoms: Separating Fact From Fear

 Should I consider PEP after an exposure?

 PEP is time-sensitive and is typically discussed when the exposure is higher-risk and within 72 hours.
 If you are inside that window and worried, it is worth speaking to a clinician or urgent care service quickly.
+If you want the difference explained clearly, see PEP vs PrEP.

 I tested negative but still have symptoms.
 What now?